kerimala/invoiceEngine/docs/AGREEMENT_SERVICE.md

 5.  **Invoice Assembly**: The `InvoiceAssemblerService` takes the priced line items and compiles them into a structured format.
 It then uses the `PdfRenderer` to generate a professional-looking PDF of the invoice with locale-based formatting.

-6.  **Locale-Based Formatting**: The `PdfRenderer` uses the agreement's `language` and `currency` fields to apply appropriate locale-specific formatting through the `FormattingService`.
+6.  **Locale-Based Formatting**: The `PdfRenderer` uses the agreement's `locale` and `currency` fields to apply appropriate locale-specific formatting through the `FormattingService`.
 This ensures numbers, currencies, and other data are displayed according to regional preferences.

 7.  **Delivery**: Finally, the `InvoiceSenderService` sends the generated PDF to the customer via email, completing the invoicing cycle.